-Any connection to the School's information services must adhere to the Acceptable Use of Technology Policy.
-Employees may not use any cloud-based apps or backup that allows school-related data to be transferred to unsecure parties.

-Certain employees may be issued a school-owned mobile device.
-Use of these devices is contingent upon continued employment with Habitat School and the device remains the sole property of Habitat School.
+Employees may not use any cloud-based apps or backup that allows company- related data to be transferred to unsecure parties.
+Certain employees may be issued a school owned mobile device.
+Use of these devices is contingent upon continued employment with International Indian School and the device remains the sole property of International Indian School.
 Excessive use of minutes or bandwidth for non-business activity is discouraged and may result in a Payroll deduction for personal usage.

 Upon resignation or termination of employment, the employee may be asked to produce the mobile device and it will be reset to factory defaults using the remote wipe software.
-Habitat School will not be responsible for the loss or damage of personal applications or data resulting from the remote wipe.
+International Indian School will not be responsible for loss or damage of personal applications or data resulting from the remote wipe.

-It is the responsibility of the end user to ensure enforcement of the policies above.
+It is the responsibility of the end user to ensure enforcement with the policies above.

-This policy is linked with all the other policies of the School
+This policy is linked with all the other policies of the School.